Other Local Running Events

 Please note that the Team Series uses club races but is not a club series.

 Established racing teams are set to compete in a series of 9 designed races this year.
-All races are sponsored by ORRRC.
-Events are from 1 mile to 10 miles in length and are scheduled from February to November.
+ORRRC sponsors all races.
+Events are from 1 mile to 10 miles long and are scheduled from February to November.

 All runners will be ‘age graded’ after each race and the results will be resorted to reflect the age grading.
-Age grading is a way of putting all race participants on a level playing field, regardless of age or gender.
-Age graded scores let you compare your race times to those of different runners, as well as to the standard for your age and gender.
+Age grading puts all race participants on a level playing field, regardless of age or gender.
+Age-graded scores let you compare your race times to those of different runners and the standard for age and gender.

 The FIVE runners who compute the lowest score complete a team.
-Teams also receive a minus 2 points for each team runner who completes the race, or volunteers at the race, up to 15 runners/volunteers (total -30 points).
-These participation points are subtracted from the team’s score to calculate the final team score.
-If a team does not have 5 scoring runners the missing runners will be scored equal to the last place finisher in the event and totaled accordingly.
+Teams also receive a minus 2 points for each team runner who completes the race or volunteers at the race, up to 15 runners/volunteers (total -30 points).
+These participation points are subtracted from the team’s score to calculate the final score.
+If a team does not have five scoring runners, the missing runners will be scored equal to the last-place finisher in the event and totaled accordingly.

 5 Rivers Running Team